 Also, it would do you a lot of good if you add professional courses and certification.

 Some schools attach their students to hospitals and other medical centres while in school to gain first-hand knowledge before they graduate.
-But if you lacked that opportunity in your school, then you might want to volunteer your services during holidays or if you are out of school, you might have to sacrifice some years for internship.
+But if you lacked that opportunity in your school, then you might want to volunteer your services during holidays.
+Or if you are out of school, you might have to sacrifice some years for an internship.

 This will increase your employability when you apply for a position.